Introduction to Mirror Effect in Photoshop

 The Fit on Screen control zooms the picture so far as it can now be seen inside of the file cabinet, including the Free Transform buttons.
-To resize the picture, keep down your Shift button, and then press and push the door buttons to the inside of the noticeable region until you have the picture that you need.
-Download the Shift button while dragging restricts the image’s color proportion so that it is not inadvertently distorted.
+To resize the picture, keep down your Shift button, press and push the door buttons to the inside of the noticeable region until you have the picture you need.
+Download the Shift button while dragging restricts the image’s color proportion to not be inadvertently distorted.
 For me, I’ll press on the button in the correct bottom and pull the grip inside until you see the top of the photograph:

-You can move the picture as necessary, by pressing on it and pulling the picture around anywhere in the Free Transform cabinet.
-Just don’t press in the middle of the Free Transform button the tiny destination icon, else you will press the destination icon, not the picture.
+You can move the picture as necessary by pressing on it and pulling the picture around anywhere in the Free Transform cabinet.
+Just don’t press the tiny destination icon in the middle of the Free Transform button; else, you will press the destination icon, not the picture.
 When finished, click the Enter (Win)/Return (Mac) button in the Free Transform button to acknowledge the modifications and leave.